Managed Hosting and the Shift in IT

-Authored by John Engates, Rackspace CTO
+Authored by John Engates, Rackspace CTOIntroduction

 The rise of managed hosting and the cloud have sparked much speculation among IT professionals.
 Do these help or hurt IT job prospects?
 Are IT departments in danger of being shut down?
 How can IT cope with these new trends?

 It’s an emotional debate, with no firm statistics to settle it.
 For example, figures from the U.S. Bureau of Labor Statistics do show a 10-year decline in full-time employees in the “information” and “data processing” sectors, but these numbers are not granular enough to answer these questions.[i]

 A recent survey by UK IT placement firm, CW Jobs, was more positive.
 After querying 1,300 IT pros, this study concluded, “More IT jobs are likely to be created as a result of the rise of cloud computing services such as managed hosting...
 75% think that cloud computing skills will make them more employable.”[ii]

 Whatever the exact stats, everyone agrees that IT is going through a shakeup due to the recession, the cloud, and outsourcing.
 How can a CIO deal with these changes?

 This white paper proposes three steps: First, acknowledge the need for change.
 Next, answer these two provocative questions posed by The Standish Group.
 “Are you working on the right things, and are you doing them in the right way?”[iii]Step 1: Acknowledge the need for change

 It’s no secret the economy has gone global, business moves faster than ever, and almost every company is facing new competitors.

 “Most industries are in a state of profound change, where businesses are having to accomplish new levels of productivity and sources of revenue simply to survive, let alone grow...
 Chances are someone else in your industry is vying to deliver what you do at lower cost.”[iv]